Wednesday, 13 November 2024

 The Red Admiral is primarily a migrant to Britain but for the last couple of decades or so, our warming climate has enabled this species to successfully over-winter.

 It is a continually breeding species and does not undergo true hibernation.
-All it requires to survive our winter is the availability of safe roosts and nectar.
+All it requires to survive our winter is the availability of safe roosts and a ready source of nectar.

 I have often seen atalanta on the wing during mild and sunny winter days on heathland, where there is plenty of dead bracken for roosting and there is always gorse in flower for nectar.